 Why “Dead, Damaged, and Diseased” Is So Important

-Plants are constantly assaulted by bacteria, viruses, fungi, and insects, much as we are constantly exposed to disease.
+Plants are constantly assaulted by bacteria, viruses, fungi, and insects, much as we are constantly exposed to diseases.
 In humans and plants, living cells have ways to constantly fight off these intruders, and an armor of skin or bark blocks them from getting in in the first place.

 Wounds let infection in, dead cells cannot fight off infection, and weak cells can’t fight as hard.
 Plants usually have natural ways to isolate or shed dead, damaged, and diseased tissue, but those processes can take years.
 In the meantime, invading disease can gain a foothold.
 Pruning them out faster gives your plant a boost.